-- Massage Therapy: Limited to 52 hours per ISP year; extension of up to 100 hours per year may be authorized with approval by the DDA Deputy Director, based upon the person's assessed medical or clinical need (e.g., someone with CP who has severe contractures and would benefit from massage therapy). - Sexuality Education: Limited to 52 hours per ISP year. - Fitness Training: Limited to 52 hours per ISP year for persons who use Host Home, Supported Living, Supported Living with Transportation, Residential Habilitation, or In-Home Supports, or who otherwise have natural supports available that can help the person practice the skills learned in fitness training and achieve their fitness goals.
-Limited to 104 hours per year for persons who live in natural homes, without In-Home Supports, and who do not have such natural supports available (e.g., people who live with aging parents). - Nutrition: Limited to 26 hours ISP per year for persons who have natural or paid supports available who can help them implement the skills learned and achieve their nutrition goals outside of time spent with the nutritionist.
-An extension of up to 104 hours per year may be authorized with approval by the DDA Deputy Director, based upon the person's assessed medical or clinical need. - Bereavement: Limited to 100 hours per ISP year.
+- Massage Therapy: Limited to 52 hours per ISP year; extension of up to 100 hours per year may be authorized with approval by the DDA Deputy Director, based upon the person's assessed medical or clinical need (e.g., someone with CP who has severe contractures and would benefit from massage therapy).

+- Sexuality Education: Limited to 52 hours per ISP year.
+An extension of additional hours, up to one hundred (100) hours per year, may be authorized with approval by the DDA Deputy Director based upon the person's assessed medical or clinical need.
+The IDT will need to assess the person's ability to benefit from remote services engagement to determine how many hours the person can engage in remote supports for Sexuality Education.
+Sexuality Education services can be implemented partially in-person and partially remote supports.

+- Fitness Training: Limited to 52 hours per ISP year for persons who use Host Home, Supported Living, Supported Living with Transportation, Residential Habilitation, or In-Home Supports, or who otherwise have natural supports available that can help the person practice the skills learned in fitness training and achieve their fitness goals.
+Limited to 104 hours per year for persons who live in natural homes, without In-Home Supports, and who do not have such natural supports available (e.g., people who live with aging parents).
+The IDT will need to assess the person's ability to benefit from remote services engagement to determine how many hours the person can engage in remote supports for Fitness Training.
+Fitness Training services can be implemented partially in-person and partially remote supports.

+- Nutrition: Limited to 26 hours ISP per year for persons who have natural or paid supports available who can help them implement the skills learned and achieve their nutrition goals outside of time spent with the nutritionist.
+An extension of up to 104 hours per year may be authorized with approval by the DDA Deputy Director, based upon the person's assessed medical or clinical need.
+The IDT will need to assess the person's ability to benefit from remote services engagement to determine how many hours the person can engage in remote supports for nutrition services.
+Nutrition services can be implemented partially in-person and partially remote supports.

+- Bereavement: Limited to 100 hours per ISP year.
 Additional hours may be authorized before the expiration of the ISP year and when the person's health and safety are at risk and the person is demonstrating progress towards achieving established outcome and/or maintenance of goals.
 Requests for additional hours may be approved when accompanied by a physician's order or if the request passes a clinical review by staff designated by DDS.
+The IDT will need to assess the person's ability to benefit from remote services engagement to determine how many hours the person can engage in remote supports for bereavement services.
+Bereavement services can be implemented partially in-person and partially remote supports.